Your customers are tuning out traditional ads.

 - 84% of micro-influencers charge no more than $250 per sponsored Instagram post, and 97% charge $500 or less.
 (Tribe)

 - Micro-influencers command high levels of trust.
 Only 3% of consumers are swayed by celebrity-level endorsements, compared with the 30% who would consider purchasing products from non-celebrity bloggers.
 (Social Media Today)

 - According to a Socialpubli study, 84% of micro-influencers recommend products or services at least once every week.
 (PR Daily)

 - 99% of micro-influencers “believe in what they promote.”
 (PR Daily)

 As shown by all these facts and statistics, influencer marketing is a powerful way to gain customers, because your customers trust the influencers’ genuine, authoritative recommendations far more than traditional ads.

 Hopefully, after reading through this article, you have an idea of how influencer marketing can benefit you.
 If you start an influencer marketing program, make sure to recruit influencers who will use their authentic voices, and who will drive engagement!
+Apply best practices on how to use influencer marketing.
 And remember, bigger isn’t always better, micro-influencers deliver high engagement levels and high authenticity.

 Have any compelling influencer marketing statistics that we haven’t included here?
 Let us know.
 We’d love to include them in this article.